-$\Gamma # A$ iff commitment to accept all of Γ precludes entitlement to accept A.
+Γ #A if and only if commitment to accept all of Γ precludes entitlement to accept A.

-On this account, a reason against a rejection is an implication with that conclusion, since $\Gamma |\sim A$ says that commitment to all of Γ precludes entitlement to reject A. That is the same as a reason for an acceptance.
-Dually, an incompatibility $\Gamma #A$ exhibits its premises Γ as providing both a reason against acceptance and (so) a reason for rejection.
+On this account, a reason against a rejection is an implication with that conclusion, since $\Gamma \vdash A$ says that commitment to all of Γ precludes entitlement to reject A. That is a reason for an acceptance.
+Dually, an incompatibility $\Gamma \# A$ exhibits its premises as providing both a reason against acceptance and (so) a reason for rejection.